kmurray01/terraform-openshift4-vcd/README.md

 **NOTE**: Requires terraform 0.13 or later.

 **Change History:**
+  -   11/18/2024:
+      -  changes made to support VMWare as a Service
   -   11/29/2023:
       -  changes to fix issues with changes introduced by ansible 2.15
   -   10/11/2021: